Amadou086/rocx-causal-graph/README.md

 This project is developed as part of a **Master’s thesis in Data Science & Artificial Intelligence (ECE Paris)**.

 **Thesis title**
-> *RoCX: Causal Reasoning and Explainability for Graph Representations*
+> *RoCX: Integrating Causality and Counterfactual Reasoning for Robust and Explainable Graph Neural Networks*

 The work is inspired by recent advances in:
 - Causal inference (Pearl, 2018)